bcuz/format-seinfeld-scripts/readme.txt

+Formats Seinfeld episode transcripts so they can be read on a Kindle.

 Requirements: Python 2.x

-Generate a Seinfeld episode that's nicely formatted for reading on a Kindle:
-- cd into the cloned repository
-- run
+Examples of usage:
+Inputting "generate.py 1 10" in the command line will generate files for episodes 1 through 10.

+"generate.py 1 1" generates the file for just episode 1.